goodmami/wn/docs/api/wn.taxonomy.rst

 relationships (e.g., *Oregon* is an instance of *American state*).

 The taxonomy forms a multiply-inheriting hierarchy with the synsets as nodes.
-In the English wordnets, such as the Princeton WordNet, nearly all nominal synsets form such a hierarchy with single root node, while verbal synsets form many smaller hierarchies without a common root.
+In the English wordnets, such as the Princeton WordNet and its derivatives, nearly all nominal synsets form such a hierarchy with single root node, while verbal synsets form many smaller hierarchies without a common root.
 Other wordnets may have different properties, but as many are based off of the Princeton WordNet, they tend to follow this structure.

 Functions to find paths within the taxonomies form the basis of all :mod:`wordnet similarity measures <wn.similarity>`.
 For instance, the